 100 University Avenue

-Nose-to-nose displays through glass.
+Nose-to-nose displays through the glass.
 Vast underwater dome from which you can watch divers feed the fish at 1:30 PM daily.
 Cute river and sea otters lie on their backs nurturing their young.
-Life cycle of the salmon.
+The life cycle of the salmon.
 Giant octopus in 3,500-gallon tank.
 Fish, starfish, reef sharks, and much more.